david-L3V3L/lean-game-canvas/README.md

+theme: minima

-# Lean Game Canvas informations
+# Lean Game Canvas instructions

 We built up a canvas inspired by the Lean Canvas of Ash Mauria, which is a derivative of the Business Model Canvas of Alex.
 Osterwalder.
 We built it because you cannot make entertainment like any other business, but it still has to be a business.